srothmei/bike-inventory/README.md

 ### Managing Inventory (Tab 2)
 1. Navigate to the "Inventory List" tab
-2. Search for items using the search box (searches both names and barcodes)
+2. Search for items using one of two methods:
+   - **Text Search**: Type in the search box to find items by name or barcode
+   - **Barcode Scan**: Use your device camera to scan a barcode directly
 3. Filter items by category using the dropdown
 4. For each item you can:
    - View item details and photo